Spay & Neuter Help

 Why Spay or Neuter Your Pet?

-- Spaying and neutering prevents pet population explosion.
-A roaming male dog or cat can impregnate several females in heat in a single day.
+- Spaying and neutering prevents pet population explosion and the needless suffering of strays and unwanted pets.
+A roaming male dog or cat can impregnate several females in heat in a single day!

 - Neutered/spayed pets are less aggressive and less likely to bite and fight.